-- A bed board is a device that you put under the mattress to make the mattress firmer.
+- A bed board is a large, flat board that you put under the mattress to make the mattress firmer.
 It also keeps the mattress from sagging.
 A bed board is usually made of a solid piece of wood or wood slats inside a canvas cover.
-Another type of bed board has hinges so it can be folded.
-The hinged bed board is needed for a hospital bed so it bends with the positions of the bed.
+Another type of bed board has hinges, so it can be folded.

 - You can buy or rent a bed board at medical supply stores.
-There are folding bedboards that are lightweight and can be taken when you travel.
-Also, you can make one using 1-inch (2.5cm) plywood.
+There are lightweight, folding bed boards that can be taken when you travel.
+Also, you can make one using 1 inch (2.5 cm) plywood.
 The board needs to be as long and as wide as the mattress.
-Sand the board to make it smooth so it does not hurt the mattress.
+Sand the board to make it smooth so it does not damage the mattress.

-Someone with back injury may use a bed board.
-People with arthritis may need a bed board.
-A bed board can help you be more comfortable while you are in bed.
+You may need a bed board if you have a back injury or arthritis.
+A bed board can help you feel more comfortable while you are in bed.